7 Tips for Acing Your Online Interview

 Build a connection

 Imagine the interviewer is sitting right across the table from you, in person.
 Even though there’s a screen between you, lean in and use gestures and facial expressions to demonstrate enthusiasm and build a connection.

 Keep in mind that you’re likely one of many people your interviewer has chatted with today.
 For them, video conferencing fatigue may have already set in.
+Upgrade your office with premium furniture for office spaces.
+Elevate comfort and productivity with stylish, ergonomic solutions.
 So bring the energy and aim to connect.
 Finding ways to engage, connect, or even share common interests might be the refreshing moment your interviewer needs to help identify you as a stand apart candidate.

 Use your creativity to send a meaningful follow up after your interview.
 Harvard Business Review suggests “… if an interviewer brought up a particular business challenge, use the follow-up as a way to propose potential solutions.”